 Periodontal disease refers to the progressive inflammation and damage to the tissues that surround and support the teeth.
 It is the MOST COMMON DISEASE of dogs and cats and begins early in life.
 This disease affects 80% of dogs and 70% of cats greater than 3 years old.
 Some dogs, particularly small breeds and greyhounds, are very prone to periodontal disease, whereas most of the larger breeds tend not to be as severely affected.
 It is a PREVENTABLE disease.
 Regular brushing and use of approved dental health products can decrease or even eliminate the probability that your pet’s teeth will ever require treatment for this disease.

 The first stage of periodontal disease is gingivitis (inflammation/reddening) of the gums.
-At this point, if properly treated, progression of the disease can be reversed.
 Left untreated the gums lose their tight attachment to the teeth and destructive bacteria build up in the resulting “pockets” that are formed.
 As the disease progresses more damage occurs and the bone in which the teeth are embedded is itself destroyed.

-Once this process has begun, simply cleaning the teeth is not adequate to restore the mouth to a healthy state.
+Once this process has begun, simply cleaning the teeth is NOT adequate to restore the mouth to a healthy state.
 It is NOT possible to tell just by looking at the gums whether the structures below the gum line are normal.
-It is necessary to assess each tooth by thoroughly checking for periodontal pockets and full mouth radiographs are required to assess the extent of bone loss and to check for the presence of tooth root infections.
+Full mouth x-rays are required to assess the extent of bone loss and to check for the presence of tooth root infections.
 This information is necessary in order to determine if teeth need to be extracted.
-Referral to a dental specialist for advanced treatments such as root canals is also an option in some cases.

 In addition to halitosis (bad breath), periodontal disease causes PAIN.
 Many pets with advanced periodontal disease appear normal and have no apparent difficulty eating.
 However, a significant percentage of owners report that their pets demonstrate improved attitudes and levels of activity following a complete and thorough dental treatment.
 Extraction of diseased teeth relieves the “tooth aches” that many of these animals have been suffering from for years.